alisoltanirad/reason/README.md

 ## Report issues

-Please contact soltaniradali@gmail.com to report issues with the package.
+For reporting issues with the package, please reach out to me directly at soltaniradali@gmail.com